 - The Incremental Move Distance controls how far the camera moves each time you Pan in any direction or Dolly forwards or backward using the keyboard, toolbar buttons, or menu.
 For interior views a small number is good, but for exterior you may want a larger increment. - The Incremental Rotate Angle defines how many degrees the camera rotates each time you Tilt, Orbit, or Dolly side to side using the keyboard, toolbar buttons, or menu.
-A setting of 90° would make one full rotation in four moves. - The Field of View defines the camera's field of vision in angular degrees.
-See "Field of View" on page 64.
+A setting of 90° would make one full rotation in four moves.

+The Field of View defines the camera's field of vision in angular degrees.
+See "Field of View" on page 46.

-• Clip Surfaces Within - Objects located within this distance from the camera do not display in the view.
-Decrease this value to display objects located close to the camera; increase it to improve the appearance of some surfaces in Overview cameras with very large extents.
+- Clip Surfaces Within Objects located within this distance from the camera do not display in the view.
+Decrease this value to display objects located close to the camera; increase it to improve the appearance of some surfaces in Overview cameras with very large extents. - Check Hide Camera-Facing Exterior Walls to suppress the display of any exterior walls that face the camera.
+Interior walls set as Attic walls are also suppressed.
+This setting only has an effect when the selected camera's position is on the exterior of a structure and can also has an associated toggle.